A Kolmogorov metric embedding for live cell microscopy signaling patterns: Introduction

-We use the formulation in \ref*{eqn.SSF_1D} throughout the remainder.
-Our implementation of the SSF uses a Laplacian of Gaussian (LoG) blob enhancing filter \supercite{HIP} whose response scales naturally to $[-1.0,1.0]$, as described in section \ref{Sect.computeSSF}.
 Figure \ref*{fig:ssf} shows the SSF in comparison to the cytonuclear ratio currently used to quantify KTR activation levels.
 Using a phantom image (A), we simulate KTR activation (B), with the SSF activation level (black line) precisely matching the ground truth activation percentage (yellow line).
-The green line (B) represents the unnormalized LoG response, and the red line shows the cytonuclear response, illustrating why the use of the cytonuclear ratio requires careful human supervision for KTR signal quantification.
+The magenta line represents the unnormalized LoG response, the red line shows the cytonuclear response, the green line shows the response for $\frac{C}{C+N}$.
+The cytonuclear ratio requires careful human supervision to choose the response range for KTR signal quantification.
+The ratio $\frac{C}{C+N}$ improves somewhat the cytonuclear ratio, but shows increasing error bias as the nucleus brightens.
+The SSF recovers exactly the true underlying signaling state throughout the sample activation region.
 In (C), the mapping between cytoplasmic and nuclear intensity is shown for the cytonuclear ratio, and in (D) for the SSF.
 Note how the linearity and normalization of the SSF enhances the color space mapping considerably compared to the cytonuclear ratio.
 For the 2-D monolayer movies of human breast epithelial (MCF10A) cells we compared the CSF results obtained from the SSF on the ERK channel to the results obtained using the cytonuclear ratio, and found the SSF resulted in a significantly lower CSF value indicating that the SSF extracted significantly more structure or meaningful information compared to the cytonuclear ratio ($p<3e-10$), see Section \ref*{sect.mcf10a_results}.

 \begin{theorem} $H_{SSF}$ is a positive semi-definite function, making it an optimal mapping from the 2-D $(cytoplasmic,nuclear)$ intensity space to a single 1-D activation value. \end{theorem} \begin{proof} Consider the case $c \geq n$ in Eqn. \ref*{eqn.SSF_2D}, given $c \in [0.0,1.0], n \in [0.0,c]$, $c-n$ is equivalent to the Euclidean distance between the 1-D point $(c-n)$ and the point $(0)$ and the result follows from the Euclidean distance being positive semi-definite.
 Combine the case $c<n$ using the sum of two positive semi-definite functions is positive semi-definite, making $H_{SSF}$ a reproducing kernel Hilbert space (RKHS) embedding of the $(c,n)$.
 The optimality of the mapping from $(c,n) \mapsto H_{SSF}$ follows from the RKHS properties \supercite{Manton2015}. \end{proof} \begin{remark} Being a positive semi-definite function is equivalent to being a metric distance function.
 The cell signaling structure function can then be interpreted as a metric distance between the model of no signaling activation ($c=n$) and our given $(c,n)$ configuration.
 Being positive semi-definite seems a necessary condition for any structure function, but this has not been expressed explicitly in previous structure function definitions \supercite{Cohen2023,Vitanyi2004,Vitanyi2006}. \end{remark}